All Products

 2. Configure Windows Admin Center.

-For more information, see Install Windows Admin Center.
+See Install Windows Admin Center.

 Question 4: How do I reopen a CLI window that I accidentally closed during an RDP session?

-2. Select Task Manager and press the Enter key.
+2. Select Task Manager and press Enter.